Cake dress

-The Cake dress is a confectionery creation, designed and crafted to resemble a fashionable dress in its form and appearance.
-It embodies an artistic expression of culinary virtuosity and imagination, blending the elegance of haute couture with the indulgence of dessert.
+The cake dress is a confectionery creation, designed and crafted to resemble a fashionable dress in its form and appearance.

 Award

 Natasha Coline Kim Fah Lee Fokas, a baker from Switzerland, has achieved recognition from the Guinness World Record for creating the largest wearable cake dress in the world, with a weight of 131.15 kilograms and a sturdy support system.
 To break the world record, the cake must weigh 68 kg or more and the model must walk 5 meters without the dress falling apart.
 Natasha Coline Kim Fah Lee Fokas undertook her attempt to break the world record during the Swiss World Wedding fair.
-On January 15th, 2023, in Bern, Switzerland, she presented her dress, which was crafted from materials commonly utilized in cake-making,to the public.
+On January 15, 2023, in Bern, Switzerland, she presented her dress, which was crafted from materials commonly utilized in cake-making, to the public.